MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Virtual machines

-- If you're managing your virtual machines (VMs) on a Windows Server 2012 session host, the in-browser VM connect tool can't connect to the VM.
+- If you're managing your virtual machines (VMs) on a Windows Server 2012 session host, the in-browser VMConnect tool can't connect to the VM.
 You can resolve this issue by downloading the .rdp file to connect to the VM.

 - If you've set up Azure Site Recovery on a host outside of Windows Admin Center, it can't protect VMs from inside Windows Admin Center.